-Evidence-based recommendations on culizumab (Soliris) for treating atypical haemolytic uraemic syndrome (aHUS)
+Evidence-based recommendations on eculizumab (Soliris) for treating atypical haemolytic uraemic syndrome in adults and children

 This guideline covers the care and treatment of people with, or at risk of developing, chronic kidney disease.
 It aims to prevent or delay the progression of chronic kidney disease, reduce or prevent the development of complications, and reduce the risk of cardiovascular disease.

 Evidence-based recommendations on the My5-FU assay for guiding dose adjustment for fluorouracil chemotherapy

 This guidance has been updated and replaced by NICE guideline NG151

 This guidance has been updated and replaced by NICE guideline NG28.